TeamRegio/EpiRegioDB/docs/Description.rst

 and the acknowledgement of its importance in orchestrating the genetic landscape has expanded.
 One of the key players are non-coding DNA regions, which regulate gene expression.
 They are able to enhance or repress the expression of their associated genes.
 These Regulatory EleMents (REMs) can be located far away from their associated genes.
-Identifying REMs is difficult, as there is no method yet to get a clear readout of their sequence.
+Identifying REMs is difficult, as there is no method yet to determine them with abolute certainty.
 Different computational approaches are being used, combining various kinds of genomics data to annotate REMs.
 An even more challenging task is to link the putative REMs to their associated gene.

-Here we present the `EpiRegio <https://epiregio.de/>`_ web server, a resource of REMs, providing information about their associated gene, their relevance for its gene's expression and their activity in different cell types and tissues.
+Here we present the `EpiRegio <https://epiregio.de/>`_ web server, a resource of REMs, providing information about their associated gene, their relevance for their gene's expression and their activity in different cell types and tissues.
 With EpiRegio users are enabled to look into regions of interest, analyze the genomic locations that impact the expression of specific genes and access details about the regulatory elements.

 Overview of possible queries
 ===============================================